 Rachel Legendre is a bioinformatics engineer.
 She completed her master degree in apprenticeship for two years at INRA in Jouy-en-Josas in the Genetic Animal department.
 She was involved in a project aiming at the detection and the expression analysis of micro-RNA involved in an equine disease.

 In 2012, she joined the Genomic, Structure and Translation Team at Paris-Sud (Paris XI) university.
 She worked principally on Ribosome Profiling data analysis, a new technique that allows to identify the position of the ribosome on the mRNA at the nucleotide level.

-Since november 2015, she joined the Bioinformatics and Biostatistics HUB at Institut Pasteur and she’s detached to the Biomics Pole in C2RT, where she is in charge of the bioinformatics analyses for transcriptomics and epigenomics projects.
-She’s also involved in Long Reads (PacBio and Nanopore) developments with other bioinformaticians of Biomics Pole.
+Since november 2015, she worked at Institut Pasteur.
+During 4 years, she was detached to the Biomics Platform, where she was in charge of the bioinformatics analyses for transcriptomics and epigenomics projects.
+She was also involved in Long Reads (PacBio and Nanopore) developments with other bioinformaticians of Biomics.

 Since november 2019, she has joined the Hub of Bioinformatics and Biostatistics, et more precisely the Genome Organization Regulation and Expression group.